 Federal Express flagged the delivery as suspicious and would not complete the delivery.
 Two of the conspirators visited a FedEx facility in an attempt to get the delivery company to release the shipment.
 FedEx refused, and authorities arrested the pair, who are siblings.
 Six defendants have already been sentenced in relation to the fraud.
 Two others are awaiting sentencing.
 A ninth defendant is not in custody.

-When you face charges for sexual offenses, hire an experienced sex crimes attorney like Robert Helfend.
-Mr. Helfend has 35 years of practice experience, exclusively in criminal defense.
-He takes sexual assault defense cases in Los Angeles County and throughout Southern California.
+When you face charges related to fraud involving a government agency, hire an experienced fraud lawyer like Robert Helfend.
+With 35 years of experience, exclusively in criminal defense, Robert Helfend is a top-rated defender.
+He takes federal criminal cases in any US District Court.
+He also takes state level criminal cases in Los Angeles County and throughout Southern California.

 Federal prosecutors are extremely aggressive when pursuing crimes against the government, like tax fraud.
 An aggressive, experienced defense attorney is essential to your defense strategy.
 Mr. Helfend has built a reputation for his assertive defense, and will fight hard for you in court.

 Many defendants facing federal charges assume that their best option is to seek a plea deal.
 A plea deal may or may not be in your best interest.
 Whether a plea deal is a good idea depends entirely on the circumstances of your case.
 An experienced attorney can help you determine your best course of action, and provide legal support to you throughout the legal process.